With more than 700 AT services and trainings annually, WIHD’s Assistive Technology program changes lives every day.

 WIHD is the caring and comprehensive medical home for over 6,500 individuals with developmental disabilities.

-WIHD will be open today with normal hours.
+WIHD will be open for business as usual.

 Areas of Focus